RohitRawat891997/Pipeline-Jenkins-sonarqube-OWASP-TRIVY-build-dockerHub-Containerized/README.md

 }
 🐳 Docker Setup
 Dockerfile
-Uses PHP 8.2 with Apache
+A PHP 8.2 with Apache & Laravel-ready container is used.

-Installs Composer, Node.js, Laravel dependencies

-Configures Apache for Laravel
+It installs required extensions, Composer, Node, and configures Apache for Laravel.

 docker-compose.yml
 Defines two services: